ivan-kud/ml-projects/README.md

 # My works of Machine Learning

+## Fine-tuning of OpenAI model
+OpenAI provides the ability to fine-tune their base models in order to adapt them to a specific task.
+Here I implemented fine-tuning of the "ada" base model for binary text classification task.

 ## Text classification with catboost and fastText
 Binary classification problem: to determine if there is contact information in the advertisement.